saltyorg/docs/docs/saltbox/install/install.md

 Enter a string value.
 Press Enter for the default (""). service_account_file>
 ```
-When asked to edit advanced config just use the default (No):
+When asked to edit advanced config just use the default `n`

 ``` shell
 Edit advanced config? (y/n)